TENNIS PLAYER

 Icon of person Viktória Kužmová

 Viktória Hrunčáková (née Kužmová; born 11 May 1998) is a Slovak professional tennis player.
-She has been ranked as high as No. 43 in singles and No. 27 in doubles in the world by the Women's Tennis Association (WTA).
+She has been ranked as high as No. 43 in singles and No. 27 in doubles in the world by the WTA.
+Hrunčáková has won five doubles titles on the WTA Tour and 26 titles (17 in singles, 9 in doubles) on the ITF Circuit.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Viktória Kužmová is the 1,152nd most popular tennis player (up from 1,232nd in 2019), the 358th most popular biography from Slovakia (up from 370th in 2019) and the 22nd most popular Slovak Tennis Player.
+Her biography is available in 23 different languages on Wikipedia.
+Viktória Kužmová is the 1,200th most popular tennis player (up from 1,232nd in 2024), the 378th most popular biography from Slovakia (down from 370th in 2019) and the 22nd most popular Slovak Tennis Player.

 Memorability Metrics